gsingers/search_with_machine_learning_course/README.md

 # Welcome to Search with Machine Learning

-If you are reading this, you are _almost_ in the right place.
+Search with Machine Learning is a four week class taught by Grant Ingersoll and Daniel Tunkelang and is focused on helping students quickly get up to speed on search best practices by first teaching the basics of search and then extending those basics with machine learning.

+Students will learn indexing, querying, aggregations and text analysis, as well as how to use machine learning for ranking, content classification and query understanding.

+The class is a hands-on project-driven course where students will work with real data and the [Opensearch](https://opensearch.com)/Elasticsearch ecosystem along with libraries like [FastText](https://fasttext.cc/)

+# Class code layout (e.g. where the projects are)

 For our class, we have four weekly projects.
 Each project is a standalone Python Flask application that interacts with an OpenSearch server (and perhaps other services).

 You will find these four projects in the directories below them organized in the following way: